 S. No. Governing Body Details 4.
 Dr. S Pushpalatha, is Consultant Obstetrician and renowned Gynecologist for the last 30 years and has been trained in ultrasonography and laparoscopic surgeries She is a dedicated Gynecologist by profession, has been a steadfast volunteer with SVYM since its inception.
 With a wealth of expertise in women's health, Dr. Pushpalatha brings a compassionate touch to her role, demonstrating an unwavering commitment to the well-being of women in the community.
 SVYM exemplify a profound sense of social responsibility and a genuine desire to make a positive impact on the lives of those she serves.
 Dr S Pushpalatha 5.
 Dr Sowmya Dinesh Dr. Sowmya Dinesh stands as a renowned fertility specialist, making significant contributions to reproductive healthcare in Mysuru and Hassan.
 With a stellar reputation in the field, she has earned recognition for her expertise in addressing complex fertility issues.
 Dr. Sowmya Dinesh's impact as a fertility specialist is felt far and wide, marking her as a valuable asset to the healthcare community in Mysuru and Hassan.
 She has a varied experience of over 25 years.
-D D 1 4 CD 10 14 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 6.
+Du Buschauth CD a conserved Outstaland soirt beings a smalth of conseignes and 6.
 Dr. Prashanth CR, a seasoned Ophthalmologist, brings a wealth of experience and expertise to his profession, accumulating over 17 years of diverse clinical practice.
 His commitment to eye care has made him a trusted figure in the field, known for his dedication to preserving and improving vision.
 He has earlier Served as Resident Medical Officer of VMH Sargur and as president of Rotary Misty Hills in 2013-14 and as Assistant Governor in 2016-17.
 Currently, He is the District Literacy Chairman and vice chairperson of Avoidable Blindness RI District.
-Dr Prashanth C R M. C. d.
-D. 1.
-11 1.
-C. 1 7.
-Ms. Swathi R, a highly qualified professional with a Master's degree in Microbiology, is driven by a profound passion for education, particularly for children from marginalized communities striving to pursue higher studies.
+Dr Prashanth C R M.C. d'D. l'.ll. l'C. l.
+C. : 1 'd.
+M. (1 ' M' 1' l.
+7. Ms. Swathi R, a highly qualified professional with a Master's degree in Microbiology, is driven by a profound passion for education, particularly for children from marginalized communities striving to pursue higher studies.
 With a strong academic background, Ms. Swathi brings a wealth of knowledge and expertise to her role.
 Her commitment to teaching goes beyond the conventional classroom setting, as she actively engages with and inspires children who face socio-economic challenges.
 She has an experience of over 8 Years.
 Ms. Swathi R